Carson Graham Secondary

 • Set the expectation that in your family, children attend school: it is their job!

-• Make sure they are eating a healthy diet and have a sleep routine
+• Make sure they are eating a healthy diet and sleep routine.

-• If you think they are struggling academically, contact the school immediately
+• If you think they are struggling academically, contact your child's teacher(s) immediately, and encourage your child to attend tutorials.

-• Try to book family vacations during regularly scheduled school breaks
+• Book family vacations during regularly scheduled school breaks.

-8. What can I expect from the school if my child's attendance drops below 90%?
+7. What can I expect from the school if my child's attendance is poor?

 • A letter or email indicating an attendance concern